Variance Reduced Distributed Non-Convex Optimization Using Matrix Stepsizes: Future work

 \section{Future work}

 i) In this paper, we have only considered (linear) sketches as the compression operator.
 However, there exists a variety of compressors which are useful in practice that do not fall into this category.
-Extending {\detcgd} and {\detmarina} for general unbiased compressors is a promising future work direction. ii) Our motivation for using a matrix stepsize is partially inspired by second-order methods, where matrix stepsize $\mD$ roughly estimates the inverse of the Hessian.
-Additionally, given recent successes with adaptive stepsizes (e.g., \citep{loizou2021stochastic,orvieto2022dynamics,schaipp2023stochastic}), designing an adaptive matrix stepsize tailored to our case could be viable. iii) Finally, recent advances in federated learning \citep{philippenko2020bidirectional,sasha_kaja_EF-21P} have shown that server-to-client compression is important.
-Extending our results for the bidirectional federated learning is worth human attention.
+Extending {\detcgd} and {\detmarina} for general unbiased compressors is a promising future work direction. ii) Additionally, given recent successes with adaptive stepsizes (e.g., \citep{loizou2021stochastic,orvieto2022dynamics,schaipp2023stochastic}), designing an adaptive matrix stepsize tailored to our case could be viable. iii) Finally, recent advances suggest that server step sizes play a key role in accelerating federated learning algorithms \citep{jhunjhunwala2023fedexp,li2024power,li2024convergence}.
+Designing a matrix version of the server step size could also be interesting.

 \addtocontents{toc}{ }